-(a) Nature of problem;
+- (a) Nature of problem;

 - (b) Location of problem;

 - (c) Impact of problem;

 - (d) Estimated time of resolution;

 - (e) Next update time.

-The Carrier or Service Provider that had the system outage must give notice of the conclusion of the outage to all parties via phone call and email or fax (as a back up) as soon as practicable.
+The Carrier or Service Provider that had the system outage must give notice of the conclusion of the outage to all parties via email as soon as practicable.
 To the extent that parties may have ceased processing Porting transactions during an Unplanned Outage, they must recommence processing those transactions as soon as practicable after the System fault has been rectified.